ottojung/tegfs/docs/source/demo.rst

 This sets the root of the TegFS database to the dist/exampleroot directory relative to the current working directory.

-Now, let's generate some date for testing.
+Now, let's generate some data for testing.
 In the terminal, type the following commands:

    .. code-block:: bash